tkarn/ERposAge/README.md

  ************************************************************

-## Further information on the mutation analyses of TCGA and SCAN-B datasets can be found at:
+## Further information on mutation analyses of TCGA and SCAN-B datasets is available at:

 ### GitHub repository of Tay Qing [*github.com/tao-qing/npjYoungVsOld*](https://github.com/tao-qing/npjYoungVsOld/)